BitChute

 BitChute is an alt-tech video hosting service launched by Ray Vahey in January 2017.
-It describes itself as offering freedom of speech, while the service is known for hosting far-right individuals, conspiracy theorists, and hate speech.
+Originally established in the United Kingdom, it suspended its services there in 2025 and relocated to the United States.
+It describes itself as offering freedom of speech, and is known for hosting far-right individuals, conspiracy theorists, and hate speech.
 (Note: Known for accommodating far-right individuals and conspiracy theorists) (Note: Known for hosting hateful material) Some creators who use BitChute have been banned from YouTube; some others crosspost content to both platforms or post more extreme content only to BitChute.
 Before its deprecation, BitChute claimed to use peer-to-peer WebTorrent technology for video distribution, though this was disputed.